open-guides/og-aws/README.md

 - 	Support for **device security** via certificate processing is a key differentiator in this space.
 In August 2016, AWS added [just-in-time registrations](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) for IoT devices to their services.
 - 	**Combining with other services:** It's common to use other AWS services, such as AWS Lambda, Kinesis and DynamoDB, although this is by no means required.
 Sample IoT application reference architectures are in this [screencast](https://www.youtube.com/watch?v=0Izh6ySpwb8/).
 - 	**Testing tools:**
+    *   To get started, AWS includes a lightweight MQTT client in the AWS IoT console.
+Here you can create and test sending and receiving messages to and from various MQTT topics.
     * 	When testing locally, if using MQTT, it may be helpful to download and use the open source [Mosquitto broker](https://mosquitto.org/download/) tool for local testing with devices and/or device simulators
     * 	Use this [MQTT load simulator](https://github.com/awslabs/aws-iot-mqtt-load-generator) to test device message load throughout your IoT solution.